Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,272.4722,373.5398333333333.md

-the same as it did before however the changes that we did make are landscape based so people who are you know kind of concerned about their factories There's the potential that these landscape changes may encroach on your factory So i'm going to show off some before and afters of the Dune Desert changes just of a couple of the places so you can kind of see what we're talking about here so there's there's the big wall separating the Dune Desert and the Spire Coast you can see that there used to be kind of
+the same as it did before however the changes that we did make are landscape based so people who are you know kind of concerned about their factories There's the potential that these landscape changes may encroach on your factory So I'm going to show off some before and afters of the Dune Desert changes just of a couple of the places so you can kind of see what we're talking about here so there's there's the big wall separating the Dune Desert and the Spire Coast you can see that there used to be kind of